 One of my takeaways from this paper is that deception efforts cannot be one-off projects.
 To be successful, they have to be centrally managed and integrated into the fabric of operations.
 This is why the use of deception might only be practical for mature and well-funded parties.

-To what extent can deception be used as part of offensive and defensive information security operations?
-The efforts by the Honeynet Project have been instrumental at helping the infosec industry figure this out in a research setting.
-In the recent years we have seen many start-ups enter the industry with approaches that employ deception-based techniques in a commercial setting.
+To what extent can deception be used as part of offensive and defensive cybersecurity operations?
+The efforts by the Honeynet Project have been instrumental at helping the cybersecurity industry figure this out in a research setting.
+These ideas inform newer defensive techniques, such as honeytokens planted in everyday files and decoy services placed in AI agent configurations.

 About the Author